 Playing "Pyramid" with Michael Strahan; "Cake Boss" Buddy Valastro brings his children for a cake-frosting lesson; Rachael makes a new kind of grilled cheese and a spicy soup.

-Jessica Seinfeld makes healthy fried chicken; testing the truth of the saying "you are what you eat"; Brit Morin demonstrates three new DIY projects, including a make-it-yourself neon sign; date-night dinner.
+Jessica Seinfeld makes healthy fried chicken; Brit Morin demonstrates three new DIY projects, including a make-it-yourself neon sign; date-night dinner.

 The cast of "Pretty Little Liars"; a jellybean taste-test; Dr. Ian Smith tells how to lose 20 pounds in five weeks; a garlicky chicken dinner.

-Katherine Heigl ("Unforgettable"); bra sizing; three desserts to make with pudding mix include a creme brulee fake-out; a Greek chicken paillard.
+Actress Katherine Heigl; bra sizing; three desserts to make with pudding mix, including a creme brulee fake-out; a Greek chicken paillard.

 Jacques Pepin makes a spicy chicken dish; Morris Chestnut shows how he got his killer abs.

-Phil Keoghan ("The Amazing Race"); a former CIA agent shows how to protect oneself from an attacker.
+Phil Keoghan ("The Amazing Race"); a former CIA agent teaches self-defense; Rachael makes cutlets for dinner.

-Deli owners go head to head to impress three Italian grandmothers; fashion pros Gregory and Lawrence Zarian reveal how to get expensive designer looks for less money; actor and funnyman Jason Jones; steak to serve for brunch, lunch or dinner.
+Couples square off with classic recipes to impress three Italian grandmothers; fashion pros Gregory and Lawrence Zarian reveal how to get expensive designer looks for less money; actor Jason Jones; steak to serve for brunch, lunch or dinner.

 A man gets a makeover; a surprise proposal in studio; John Gidding and Genevieve Gorder bring new life to old appliances; a quick and easy soup-er supper.

-Dr. Ian Smith; a couple lose more than 300 pounds together; a woman who lost 60 pounds while working out with her baby shows off her exercise routine; health benefits of salt; a figure-friendly taco dinner.
+Dr. Ian Smith; a couple lose more than 300 pounds together; a woman who lost 60 pounds while working out with her young daughter shows off their favorite exercise moves; health benefits of salt; a figure-friendly taco dinner.

 Chefs Anne Burrell and Marc Murphy hunt for ingredients to have an Easter feast cook-off; Camila Alves, wife of Matthew McConaughey, shows five easy DIY tricks for Easter; a spring meatloaf with garlic mashed potatoes.